🎵 Audio & Speech¶

 -

-This work is the first to reformulate Speech Emotion Recognition (SER) as a deep reasoning problem, leveraging a prosody-enhanced backbone model combined with GRPO-PTR (Progressive Trustworthy Reasoning reward) reinforcement learning to generate explainable emotion reasoning grounded in acoustic evidence.
+This work reframes Speech Emotion Recognition (SER) as a deep reasoning problem for the first time, utilizing a prosody-enhanced base model combined with GRPO-PTR (Progressive Trustworthy Reasoning) reinforcement learning to generate explainable emotional reasoning grounded in acoustic evidence.

 - FlexiCodec: A Dynamic Neural Audio Codec for Low Frame Rates